 The magic all starts with the beryllium tweeter

 The secret to the M126Be's great sound is its uniquely designed beryllium tweeter.
 You may have heard of beryllium back in chemistry class (it proudly carries the atomic number 4 on its virtual nametag).

 Beryllium is several times stiffer than aluminum or titanium tweeter diaphragms.
 And it's also super-lightweight, so it moves quickly and in a very controlled fashion — two key attributes of a high-quality tweeter.
 I found that the M126Be created detailed, neutral, and non-fatiguing sound — even at extended high listening levels.

-An acoustic lens waveguide lets every seat enjoy great sound
+An acoustic lens waveguide for great sound in every seat

 One of the most impressive attributes of the M126Be is its off-axis listening.
 The beryllium tweeter uses an acoustic lens waveguide, which helps it produce remarkably accurate sound, even if you're sitting off to the side of the "sweet spot."
 The soundstage holds up convincingly, just like it might at a live show.